aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 Consistency of tasks carried out is assured through the idea of idempotency - that the outcome of an operation is only performed once and only if necessary, no matter how many times that operation is carried out.
-A very simple example of idempotency would be a pair of on/off buttons for a machine - no matter how many times you push ’on’, the machine will only turn on once.
+A very simple example of idempotency would be a pair of on/off buttons for a machine - no matter how many times you push 'on', the machine will only turn on once.

-Unlike other tools, Ansible doesn’t make use of a proprietary communications mechanism or agent on the device being managed.
+Unlike other tools, Ansible doesn't make use of a proprietary communications mechanism or agent on the device being managed.
 Instead it leverages industry-standard protocols for device access including SSH and REST APIs.
-This also means that Ansible doesn’t require setup of any special infrastructure - it’s entirely possible to automate tasks using nothing but your laptop or desktop computer (but a central deployment server is recommended).
+This also means that Ansible doesn't require setup of any special infrastructure - it's entirely possible to automate tasks using nothing but your laptop or desktop computer (but a central deployment server is recommended).

 Tasks in Ansible are described in a structured language known as [YAML](https://yaml.org).
 Unlike other languages such as